Click on an image to view it

 Looking downstream from Lock and Dam 5 Ramp at the lock chamber approach for Lock and Dam 5.

-Jeremiah Smith shows off a 16 inch largemouth bass collected during late spring on the Green River.
+Jeremiah Smith shows off a 16 inch largemouth bass collected and released during late spring on the Green River.

 Green River provides anglers with a variety of species to target which including bluegill (top) and redear sunfish (bottom).